rails-lambda/crypteia/README.md

     SECRET: x-crypteia-ssm:/myapp/SECRET
 ```

-Into real runtime (no matter the lang) environment variables backed by SSM Parameter Store.
-For example, assuming the SSM Parameter path above returns `1A2B3C4D5E6F` as the value.
-Your code would return:
+... into real runtime (no matter the lang) environment variables backed by SSM Parameter Store.
+For example, assuming the SSM Parameter path above returns `1A2B3C4D5E6F` as the value, your code would return:

 ```javascript
 // node